a Conceptual Add-on App for Amazon

 I also came up with a concept while connecting this navigation flow to schedule gift orders ahead of time, for people who give the same gift to someone every year but also for people who want to schedule a gift to be sent automatically, in time to be close to specific dates.

-What made prototyping this different for me is, duh, I did all of this prework to make sure that I had a good system in place before designing screens.
+A massive benefit of the Object-oriented UX process is that I did all of this prework to make sure that I had a good system in place before designing screens.
 The nav flow was super helpful in particular, as it gave me a map of sorts for the cross-linking opportunities that I defined.
 In the past, I would not have considered cross-linking as a priority, I would think of that sort of thing as an enhancement not as baked-in.

 Overall, OOUX for me is a new and exciting way to work after more than 10 years focused exclusively on user-centered designs and experiences.
 As a UX Designer, I work every day with complicated systems.
 Many times, the full complexity and the questions surrounding it are avoided, which means that Discovery phases are incomplete and come back to create more work for designers much later in the process when things can be much harder and more expensive to change.
 Addressing complexity at the outset of a project may take more time upfront, but like many things, the best way forward is to go through it!
 Product teams can communicate much better and products are much better off.